Maroch57/MyPythonProjects/README.md

 Everything about Python will be updated here.

 Learnt so far:
-1. Flow control in python
+1. Flow control in python - loops
 2. Operators in python
 3. Conditional statements - if, elif, else